endbasic/endbasic/README.md

 *   `INPUT` and `PRINT` builtins.
 *   UTF-8 everywhere (I think).

+The EndBASIC core is minimal: the interpreter knows how to execute the logic of the language but, by default, it exposes no builtins to the scripts---not even `INPUT` or `PRINT`.
+This makes EndBASIC ideal for embedding into other programs, as it is possible to execute external code without side-effects or by precisely controlling how such code interacts with the host program.

 ## Installation

 The latest version of EndBASIC is 0.1.0 and was released on 2020-04-22.